Freenitial/Fast_Bookmarks_Manager/README.md

 **ENGLISH :**

-- Copy this “Bookmarks_Restore” folder to your personal network drive.
+- Copy this “Bookmarks_Restore” folder to a network drive for example.
 - Then store your .url shortcuts in it (see explanation below).
 - You can also create sub-folders and put .url shortcuts in them, and you'll find the same tree structure in Edge.
 - When your favorites are missing in Edge, open "_Restore_Bookmarks.bat".